Gryfenfer97/Azote/README.md

 An APL interpreter made in Rust

 ## Credits
-This application has been realized with a lot of inspiration from [the python mathpp tutorial](https://mathspp.com/blog/lsbasi-apl-part1)
+This application has been realized with a lot of inspiration from [the python mathspp tutorial](https://mathspp.com/blog/lsbasi-apl-part1)